jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     1. Test case: `find ABC`
        Expected: Finds all contacts with either name or tag beginning with `ABC`.
 The number of companies found is shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `find`
        Expected: No company is found.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

 ### Marking a company